THERE AND BACK AGAIN

 Thoughts about the series

 As a photographer rather than a writer or public speaker, I am more comfortable communicating with images and speaking in visuals as my means of expression.
 I believe it would be a vain and disappointing exercise for me to attempt to write commandingly about the deeper meanings that I believe exist within this most personal of works.
 I will leave that to the photographs themselves and to those more fluent in the lexicons of artistic critique.
 I will however suggest several sources and leads.
 The late John Berger in his landmark BBC series and book “Ways of Seeing” expresses a thought and a sympathy that can be considered the conceptual bedrock for this extended portrait series.
 His discussion of the nude verses the naked portrayal of women rang true in the 1970’s, and remains true these 40 years later.
 In addition, the term The Male Gaze has generated a wealth of written works and analysis, and I believe is ripe for revisiting with an historic photo-centrist twist.
-Concepts such as Martin Heidegger’s on being and time, isms and truisms in art and culture, and the Tao philosophy of Wu Wei have all had an impact on my thoughts and work.
-There are of course, many others.
-If this portrait has sufficient visual strength and conceptual substance, I believe an adept writer will have no difficulty expressing her or his thoughts clearly, concisely, and with enough straightforward ease that a visual person, like myself, will understand and agree with them.
+If this extended portrait has sufficient visual strength and conceptual substance, I believe an adept writer will have no difficulty expressing her or his thoughts clearly, concisely, and with enough straightforward ease that a visual person, like myself, will understand and agree with them.

 This series ended in late 1994, with image selection and printing taking place during the following three years.
 Beginning in late 1998 I refocused my time and attention on the two major forces in my life - my family and my personal photographic journey - continuing to make images but forgoing the circuits, curriculums, and credentials traditionally required for success.
 Following this 20-year interlude and coinciding with my retirement in 2018, I am enthused by the changes that have occurred and the numerous new photographic resources now available.
 I look forward to placing my work into these new photographic arenas.
 Thank you for your time and attention.
 Fell free to contact me.
 I’d like to hear your thoughts and opinions about the various works.
 Sincerely,